piranna/piranna.github.io/pages/about.md

 Passionate computers engineer and ex-PhD. candidate in Computers Engineering.
 Proud advocate of Open Source, standards, specifications, and best practices.

-With 15 years of professional experience and involved in Open Source scene and wireless communities since 17 years old, I have been working both profesionally or in personal side projects in almost all computer engineering areas, including web development, robotics, operating systems desing, videogames, networking, or drivers programming.
+With more than 18 years of professional experience, and involved in Open Source scene and wireless communities since 17 years old, I have been working both profesionally or in personal side projects in almost all computer engineering areas, including web development, robotics, operating systems desing, videogames, networking, or drivers programming.
 My profile is purely technical, with a great interest in hard-to-solve problems, quality of code, performance optimizations, high-edge technologies, and design of clean APIs and architectures focused on minimal designs, modularity and reusability.

 I have won three times the spanish national [Universitary Free Software Championship](https://www.concursosoftwarelibre.org)